-Where practical, children and young people should have sole use of the changing facilities participants as this negates any risks and potential vulnerability associated with mixing adults or other young people when changing or showering.
-If mixed use of changing rooms is unavoidable, the group should be supervised by two members of staff of the same gender as the children.
-Supervision may also be necessary in the following situations;
+Where practical, children and young people should have sole use of the changing facilities as this negates any risks and potential vulnerability associated with mixing adults and children and other young people when changing or showering.
+If mixed use of changing rooms is unavoidable, adults need to be sensitive as to sharing facilities with children and young persons and act appropriately e.g they should change under a towel or changing robe and not shower naked if they can be seen.
+Supervision may be necessary in the following situations;

-- Children are too young to change alone it is recommended that children under 8 years should be supervised - Groups including disabled children who require additional support or assistance - There are concerns about bullying, fighting or other inappropriate behaviour
+- Children are too young to change alone it is recommended that children under 8 years should be supervised - Groups including disabled children who require additional support or assistance - There are concerns about bullying, fighting or other inappropriate behaviour.